HardyUnine/ML_Project/idea.md

 We need to somehow calculate how many shares they would buy or sell.
 A percentage of what they own probably, but we also need to check if there are enough shares in the market so that everyone can buy or sell what they want.

 ## Step 4
-Calculate change in company_data.csv based on the decisions from decisions.csv
+Calculate change in company_data.csv based on the decisions from decisions.csv --> should just be a dictionary : person id, decision --> {23,-1} etc

 ## Step 5
 Loop step 3 - 4 until 14 days are completed